yeutterg/hyperion/Install_Hyperion_MacOS.md

 **Disclaimer:**

 This guide was tested on a system running MacOS High Sierra.
 I cannot guarantee this will work smoothly on your system.
-This is alpha software, so expect issues even after install.

 ## 1. Install Xcode and Command Line Tools